moleculediscovery/workshop2021/index.md

 d) chemical reactivity and synthesis planning, and
 e) molecular modeling.
 Papers are supposed to follow the paper template of NeurIPS and the maximum length is 4 pages (not including references).
-Details on the submission process will follow soon.
+Submission on [OpenReview](https://openreview.net/group?id=moleculediscovery.github.io/2021/Workshop/ML4Molecules).

 # Important dates
  - October 30, 2021: paper submission deadline